 Students will be provided with an overview of the Human Services field and the various concentrations offered at Calumet College of St. Joseph.
 This course serves as the foundational course for the Counseling and Social Service concentrations.
-Course linked with HSV 220

 HSV 220.
 Human Services Models and Methods